Ven0r/BlackBox/Recon Steps.md

 ## Steps to automation:
+This needs to be stored and tracked inside a Postgres DB

 Set Target and make folder for Target

 create a .scope file that has wildcard and target domains.

-create condition on each line of the .scope file so if it's a wildcard domain it runs subdomain enumeration.
+create condition for each line of the .scope file so if it's a wildcard domain it runs subdomain enumeration with subfinder and amass then take the results remove dulicates and saved to a table.

 once that is completed take all domains found from subdomain enumeration and already defined domain targets from scope into one file.

-Directory passive and active scanning on all domains.
+Directory passive and active scanning on all domains with ffuf and a wordlist and waymore for passive.

-run httpx on all endpoints.
+spider with xnLinkfinder

 filter results to then manually check links